AGhariebiyan/to-the-root-backend/README.md

 You can create your own content in Strapi.

 1. Create a folder named "uploads" in backend/public.
 This is needed to upload images.
-2. Go to localhost:1337 to access the server
+2. Go to the [localhost:1337](http://localhost:1337) to access the Strapi admin panel
 3. Create an admin account if you haven't already and login
 4. In Articles (top left) create an article (or more of course)
 5. Publish the article.
 Only now it will show up in Algolia and the frontend.